AthleteX-DAO/ax_dapp/CUTTING_RELEASE.md

 ```
 Where 'x.x.x' represents the version number (1.0.0, 1.1.1, 1.2.0, etc.)

-5. Once you are on the new branch navigate to the ```pubspec.yaml``` file and update the version number
+5. Once you are on the new branch navigate to the ```pubspec.yaml``` file and update the version number to the new version
 ![image](https://user-images.githubusercontent.com/89420193/212748205-d0c9c8ef-d8da-4ab0-99c5-8d4abfe4a1de.png)
 - When finished, save the file which will automatically run the command or open a new terminal and run the command manually
 ```sh